KDE/documentation-develop-kde-org/source/components/navigation/globaldrawer.rst

    :scale: 40 %
    :figclass: border

-   Global drawer on desktop
+   Hamburger button on the toolbar on desktop.

-The Global Drawer is either opened by clicking on the hamburger button in the toolbar or by swipe from the left edge of the screen.
-It can be closed by swiping the other direction, clicking the close button or tapping outside of it.
+The Global Drawer is either opened by clicking on the hamburger button on the toolbar or by swiping from the left edge of the screen.
+It can be closed by swiping in the other direction, clicking the close button or tapping outside of it.

 A Global Drawer may contain the following controls: